 32 hours of intensive-retreat training

 8 hours of advanced consultation within the training (last day of the training)

 A total of 40 CEUs (EMDRIA CEUs)

 Cost: $1850 (Includes training materials, 8 hours of online training, 40 hours of intensive training, all breakfasts and lunches)

-In this intensive EMDR child & complex trauma specialist level 2 you will receive 8 hours of online training where you will learn in depth case conceptualization with complex trauma cases using the AIP (Adaptive Information processing) model, the structural dissociation theory and other models that address dissociation in children.
+In this intensive EMDR Child, Complex Trauma & Dissociation specialist level 2 you will receive 8 hours of online training where you will learn in depth case conceptualization with complex trauma cases using the AIP (Adaptive Information processing) model, the structural dissociation theory and other models that address dissociation in children.
 An in depth coverage and review of the latest literature and research on dissociation in children will be provided.
 Assessment tools, differential diagnosis and clinical interview tools for children with dissociative tendencies will be covered.
 Following these 8 hours, you will attend an intensive-week long training where you can learn advance skills with children with attachment wounds and dissociative tendencies.
 This level is for advanced clinicians that are highly experienced in using EMDR therapy with children.
 A thorough hands on approach is used, as Ana Gomez will walk participants through the eight phases of EMDR therapy with children with complex clinical presentations and dissociative tendencies.

 This intensive training will provide theoretical and practical step-by-step strategies to assist clinicians working with children with severe dysregulation of the affective system such as: Children exhibiting insecure patterns of attachment, complex PTSD and dissociative symptoms.